Effective: June 21, 1994

 |Student Union Building, Residence Halls, Faculty Housing and Student Family Housing||Dean of Students|

 |Vande Bogart Library||Director of Library|

 Staff members may be issued keys to university buildings upon the recommendation of the department chair, dean or administrative head and approval of the building coordinator, or his/her designee, in accordance with established procedures.
-For example, the Director of Information Technology Services would recommend to the Dean of the College of Technical Sciences that a key be issued to the lab monitor of the CAD Center.
+For example, the Chief Information Officer would recommend to the Dean of the College of Technical Sciences that a key be issued to the lab monitor of the CAD Center.